Crawford and Tulsa host East Carolina

 BOTTOM LINE: Tulsa visits East Carolina after Delanie Crawford scored 23 points in Tulsa’s 81-53 victory over the Charlotte 49ers.

 The Pirates are 8-3 on their home court.
-East Carolina ranks third in the AAC in team defense, allowing 61.7 points while holding opponents to 40.0% shooting.
+East Carolina is 2-1 in one-possession games.

-The Golden Hurricane have gone 6-5 against AAC opponents.
-Tulsa is 1-2 in one-possession games.
+The Golden Hurricane are 6-5 in conference play.
+Tulsa ranks seventh in the AAC with 33.3 rebounds per game led by Hadley Periman averaging 8.5.

-East Carolina’s average of 3.4 made 3-pointers per game is 2.4 fewer made shots on average than the 5.8 per game Tulsa allows.
-Tulsa scores 6.1 more points per game (67.8) than East Carolina gives up (61.7).
+East Carolina scores 62.5 points per game, 2.9 fewer points than the 65.4 Tulsa gives up.
+Tulsa averages 7.4 made 3-pointers per game this season, 2.4 more made shots on average than the 5.0 per game East Carolina gives up.

-The Pirates and Golden Hurricane square off Saturday for the first time in AAC play this season.
+The Pirates and Golden Hurricane meet Saturday for the first time in AAC play this season.

-TOP PERFORMERS: Amiya Joyner is averaging 14.2 points and 8.7 rebounds for the Pirates.
-Jayla Hearp is averaging 1.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Devin Hagemann is averaging 4.8 points for the Pirates.
+Anzhane Hutton is averaging 11.2 points over the last 10 games.

-Crawford is scoring 17.0 points per game and averaging 5.1 rebounds for the Golden Hurricane.
-Elise Hill is averaging 10.4 points and 1.6 rebounds over the last 10 games.
+Crawford is averaging 17 points and 5.1 rebounds for the Golden Hurricane.
+Elise Hill is averaging 10.4 points over the past 10 games.

 LAST 10 GAMES: Pirates: 4-6, averaging 62.3 points, 29.6 rebounds, 12.4 assists, 7.9 steals and 4.4 blocks per game while shooting 38.8% from the field.
 Their opponents have averaged 64.6 points per game.